 You may wonder why carrier oils and emulsifiers like Castile soap are necessary in a homemade fly spray.
 The reason is that essential oils are not water-soluble, which means they do not mix well with water alone.
 When you spray a mixture of water and essential oils on your horse, the essential oils may separate from the water, resulting in uneven application and reduced effectiveness.
 An emulsifier helps to create a stable solution by dispersing the essential oils evenly in the water, ensuring that the fly spray is more effective and more evenly applied.

-Another emulsifier that can I like to use in place of Castile soap is apple cider vinegar.
+Another emulsifier that I like to use in place of Castile soap is apple cider vinegar.
 This emulsifier also helps to mix the oil and water-based ingredients and can provide additional benefits.
 For example, apple cider vinegar has properties that can be helpful for skin.

 How to Use Essential Oil Horse Fly Spray for Best Results